 2 It might also have been objected to me that I have not first defined the notion of the faculty of desire, or of the feeling of pleasure, although this reproach would be unfair, because this definition might reasonably be presupposed as given in psychology.
 However, the definition there given might be such as to found the determination of the faculty of desire on the feeling of pleasure (as is commonly done), and thus the supreme principle of practical philosophy would be necessarily made empirical, which, however, remains to be proved, and in this critique is altogether refuted.
 I will, therefore, give this definition here in such a manner as it ought to be given, in order to leave this contested point open at the beginning, as it should be.
-Liff is the faculty a being has of acting according to laws of the faculty of desire.
-The faculty of Desire is the being's faculty of becoming by means of its ideas the cause of the actual existence of the objects of these ideas.
-Pleasure is the idea of the agreement of the object, or the action with the subjective conditions of
+LIFE is the faculty of DESIRE is the being's faculty of becoming by means of its ideas the cause of the actual existence of the objects of these ideas.
+PLEASURE is the idea of the agreement of the object, or the action with the subjective conditions of